01 March 2019

 if they are integrated with an automated time and attendance system,

 to manage employee working hours and time on-site.

-entertainment venues may have a different turnstile access control remit; in
+Leisure facilities and entertainment venues may have a different turnstile access control remit; in

 most cases to regulate the amount of people who can move from one area to